The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Conclusion

-\paragraph{Future research.} This work opens several avenues for extension.
-One direction is to allow for multiple competing challengers, portfolio deployment of models, or environments in which the incumbent’s performance also evolves over time.
-Another is to incorporate richer forms of uncertainty, including model misspecification and distributional shift, and to study how robust or ambiguity-averse decision makers should adapt their switching rules.
+\paragraph{Future research.} Future research could extend the framework to multiple competing challengers, retrained incumbents, or richer forms of distributional shift and model misspecification.
+Another direction is to integrate risk and regulatory constraints directly into the switching rule, especially in high-stakes settings such as finance where new data sources can improve decisions but also introduce governance and compliance costs.
 Finally, although our empirical analysis centers on finance, the proposed framework generalizes to other domains, including healthcare.
-Consider a hospital deploying a machine learning model for disease diagnosis: the incumbent model relies on demographic and laboratory data, whereas the challenger model augments these with genetic markers and real-time monitoring information.
+Consider a hospital deploying a ML model for disease diagnosis: the incumbent relies on demographic and laboratory data, whereas the challenger augments these with genetic markers and real-time monitoring information.
 While the expanded feature set may enhance diagnostic accuracy, it also entails additional expenditures related to genetic testing, data integration, and infrastructure investment.

 \ECSwitch